 Too tedious, you say?
 It does take an extra second or two, but you’ll be glad you did.
-You can also save time spent on finding great engaging content that keeps your Pinterest account active by using Tailwind Tribes.
-Tribes are groups of like-minded content creators who add their best content to a Tribe in Tailwind so that you always have a fresh supply of trusted content to share.
+You can also save time spent on finding great engaging content that keeps your Pinterest account active by using Tailwind Communities.
+Communities are groups of like-minded content creators who add their best content to a Tailwind Community so that you always have a fresh supply of trusted content to share.
 BONUS: Your great content will get shared, too!

 Can’t Pinterest Fix This?

 Remember, content theft happens everywhere.
 There are entire websites that contain nothing but stolen blog posts and images, so it’s not a problem unique to Pinterest.

 That said, Pinterest has made it a priority to address this problem, though they cannot share details of the particular measures they are taking – for obvious reasons!
 Here’s what Pinterest’s Head of Product Marketing said when I asked her about it:

 Conclusion: How to Report Stolen Pins on Pinterest